← Back to Blog

 After 15+ years in this industry, here's what actually moves the needle:

-**Get at least three quotes on the same day.** Rates change daily.
+Get at least three quotes on the same day.
+Rates change daily.
 If you get one quote Monday and another Wednesday, you're not comparing apples to apples.
-Contact multiple lenders simultaneously — online lenders, your local bank, and a mortgage broker who can shop across multiple wholesale lenders.
+Contact multiple lenders simultaneously — online lenders, your local bank, a credit union and a mortgage broker who can shop across multiple wholesale lenders.

 Compare Loan Estimates, not just rate sheets.
 The CFPB's Loan Estimate form (required within 3 business days of application) shows the rate, APR, and all closing costs in standardized format.
 This is the document to compare across lenders — not verbal quotes or advertised rates.